How Much Light (Watts or Lumens) Does a Room Need?

 THE MAGIC FORMULA

-Multiply the width of the room by the length then multiply it by 1.5 – this will give you the watts you need.
+Multiply the room’s width by its length, then multiply it by 1.5 – this will give you the watts you need.

 For example:

 Technically, most small rooms (8×10 or smaller) can get away with 120 watts of lighting.
-However, once you hit the bigger sizes, it can be challenging to get enough wattage in one light fixture.
+However, getting enough wattage in a single light fixture can be challenging once you hit the bigger sizes.
 So what do you do?

 HOW MUCH LIGHT DOES A SMALL ROOM NEED?